Lisa Ruble, Ph.D.

 Department of Educational, School, and Counseling Psychology

-Dr. Ruble is a licensed psychologist and clinician-researcher, who has provided social skills and behavioral interventions, school consultation and training, and parent training in autism spectrum disorders (ASD) for more than 25 years.
+Dr. Ruble is a Professor, University of Kentucky Research Professor, licensed psychologist and clinician-researcher in the School Psychology Program.
+Her clinical work informs her research.
+She has provided social skills and behavioral interventions, school consultation and training, and parent training in autism spectrum disorders (ASD) for more than 30 years.
 She has received in excess of three million dollars in research funding.
-She served on the editorial board of Focus on Autism and Other Developmental Disabilities.
+She is a member of the editorial boards of Research in Autism Spectrum Disorders and School Psychology.

 Dr. Ruble is a past recipient of the “New Investigator Award” by the National Institutes of Health (NIH).
 She served on governor-appointed councils for advising the state on services for individuals with ASD.
 Dr. Ruble’s work in implementation research involves understanding how evidence- based practices can best be provided in community-based settings.
 In two randomized controlled trials funded by the NIH, Dr. Ruble tested and replicated the effectiveness of a school-based parent-teacher consultation intervention called the Collaborative Model for Promoting Competence and Success (COMPASS).
 COMPASS is an effective practice for creating personalized and collaborative IEPs and treatment plans that are guided by outcomes based monitoring and coaching.
 She has also created tools for measuring educational quality and educational outcomes.
-New studies are underway that focus on adult outcomes and quality of life, teacher burnout, parent stress, and parent empowerment.
+With funding from the Institute of Educational Sciences, a new study is underway that focuses on adapting and testing a special education teacher wellness, burnout reduction intervention.

 Vita – (PDF)